abadid/cmsc424-spring2018/project0/README.md

 PostgreSQL is a full-fledged and powerful relational database system, and will be used for several assignments.

 PostgreSQL is already installed on your virtual machine.
 To get started, start the virtual machine using `vagrant up`.

-The current version of PostgreSQL is 9.5.4.
-You will find the detailed documentation at: http://www.postgresql.org/docs/9.5/interactive/index.html.
+The current version of PostgreSQL is 9.6.1.
 However, the version installed on the VMs is 9.3.20, the one available through `apt-get` right now.
+You will find the detailed documentation at: https://www.postgresql.org/docs/9.3/static/index.html.

 Following steps will get you started with creating a database and populating it with the `University` dataset provided on the book website: http://www.db-book.com